Accessory Dwelling Units

 Applying for an ADU Permit

 All ADUs require a building permit for construction.
 No separate Planning approval is required.
-To apply for a building permit, complete the Building Permit Application(PDF, 196KB) and Building Permit ADU Submittal Checklist(PDF, 177KB) and submit along with supporting documents to permits@albanyca.org.
+To apply for a building permit, complete the Building Permit Application(PDF, 196KB) and Submittal Checklist(PDF, 220KB) and submit along with supporting documents to permits@albanyca.org.

 Additional ADU Construction Considerations